jreypo/jreypo.github.io/_posts/2012-12-21-how-to-install-the-vcloud-adapter-in-vc-ops-5-6.md

 comments: true
 ---

-Installing the vCloud Director adapter, or any vC Ops adapter, is a relatively easy task as we will explain in this post.
+Installing the vCloud Director adapter, or any vCenter Operations adapter, is a relatively easy task as we will explain in this post.

 Firstly you need to download the adapter from [ftp.integrien.com](ftp://ftp.integrien.com).
 Choose the `.PAK` file.